yoasyo25/career-development-curriculum/module_four/negotiations.md

 ### FAQs

-Does first number set up subsequent numbers?
+#### Does the first number set up subsequent numbers?
-Yes -- say they offer $80k, great offer, but in 2-5 years with potential 1-5% increase, will that be enough longterm?
-Compare to inflation rates to consider cost of living
+* Yes -- say they offer $80k, which is a great offer, but think longterm.
+In 2-5 years with a potential 1-5% increase, will that be enough?
+Take into account inflation rates and cost of living.
+What’s great now might not be great in 2 years.
+This is why developers change jobs as often as they do.

-What’s great now might not be great in 2 years; why devs hop jobs Is it better to be at the high end of the band in first job of your career and max out?
+#### Is it better to be at the high end of salary in your first job of your career and max out?
 Or meet in the middle?
-Don’t think too hard about that; when it comes to tech companies, they’re not as specific as other corporations -- could depend, bigger ones are more traditional
-Go for what you can get; you probably won’t stay at your first job for 2 years, not realistic, not common; for that reason, don’t think so much about strategy -- if you tap out, you’ll go somewhere else
+* Go for what you can get.
+Since you probably won’t stay at your first job for 2 years, don’t think so much about strategy -- if you tap out, you’ll go somewhere else

-Hopefully, there are other things you’ll consider to make your decisions besides money
-Noah: asked for more context and boht times, they said “here’s what we’ll pay, how do you feel about it?”
+#### What if you ask for context, and the company says, “here’s what we’ll pay, how do you feel about it?”
-You could say, I’d love to learn about the position and everything that this position would entail to have this conversation at a deeper level; you could say at that moment that my expectations were closer to X but don’t price yourself out of the conversation
+* You could say, *"I’d love to learn about the position and everything that this position would entail to have this conversation at a deeper level."*
-Be honest in that situation -- if it’s not a realm that you’re comfortable with, be aware that this is fine to end the conversation
+* You could also say, *"My expectations were closer to X."* But don’t price yourself out of the conversation.
+Be honest in that situation -- if it’s not a realm that you’re comfortable with, be aware that it is fine to end the conversation.

-When there’s an unexpected answer, what do you?
+#### When there’s an unexpected answer, what do you do?
-In the lower end, someone comes in at $45k or they give you a number right away; I was hoping to be closer to $75k, is there any wiggle room there?
-This will help them understand flexibility
+* If the answer is in the lower end, you could say something like, *"I was hoping to be closer to $75k, is there any wiggle room there?"* This will help them understand flexibility.
+* If the number is on the high end, absolutely don't put a number on the table!
+Keep a straight face and thank them for that information.
+You still want to ask questions about the benefit packages and perks.
+Learn from this awesome story:
-High end -- don’t put a number on the table bc of this story.
-Person who made no more than $30k previously, he fumbled in the negotiations area -- was asked for expectations and hiring manager said we start juniors at $97k.
-That person had been expecting $65k, had they put that on the table, they might not have mentioned the $97k, would’ve lost $30k.
-Person asked Lia what to do, she recommended to round it to $100k, they didn’t but didn’t hurt to ask.
+  * Someone who made no more than $30k previously was asked for expectations during a job interview for his first dev job.
+He didn't say anything yet, but he was hoping for $65k.
+The hiring manager said, "We start juniors at $97k."
+If the dev had put his first number on the table, he could've lost out on $30k.
-Takeaways: person kept a straight face and said thank you for that information; still want to know more about the benefit packages and perks
-But this is why to not put a number on the table
+  * *This is why you never put a number on the table*

-Is it possible or how could you go about negotiating for work visas?
+#### How can you approach negotiating for work visas?
-Find a US-based company with international ties
-You could talk to them about being located in the other country; they will do a sponsorship but not same type bc US taxes are still being paid
+* Find a US-based company with international ties.
+You could talk to them about being relocated to another country.
+They will do a sponsorship, but it's easier for them because US taxes are still being paid.
+Any companies with locations in other countries are already willing to have that conversation
-Could start in US first but let them know your longterm goal is to be in X country Any companies with locations in other countries are already willing to have that conversation Would recommend to not ask for a visa during negotiations bc that’s an indication that you’ll be leaving them Friend’s company in Montreal, they sponsored her being there, her taxes were still US-based; she couldn’t be in the country without sponsorship
+* Otherwise, we would recommend to not ask for a visa during negotiations because that’s an indication that you’ll be leaving them
-Or, you could say you don’t have a visa right now, do you sponsor visas?
-In big companies, more likely; in small companies, less likely
-Can cost up to $10,000
+* For a company with international ties, you could say you don’t have a visa right now, and do they sponsor visas?
+For big companies, it's more likely as visas can cost up to $10,000
-Lia knows someone who took a lesser salary to negotiate visa sponsorship
+* You could consider taking a lesser salary to negotiate visa sponsorship
-Noah: when he’s emailed the companies, it’s been helpful for them to know that he wants to go abroad It’s seen as a perk